jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPDeloy.md

-#  Application Deployment
+#  Deployment Application in Virtual Machines

-On JD Distributed Service Framework, applications can be deployed by deployment groups.
-At present, applications are supported to be deployed on Virtual Machines.
+On JDSF, users can deploy applications by way of Virtual Machines, specifically, by way of deployment group.

 ## Operation Scenario

-After an application is created, its registration and discovery on the instance shall be done by deployment program.
+When an application is created, if users need to deploy applications by way of Virtual Machines, they need to deploy a program package to implement the registration and discovery of the applications on the instance.

 ## Environment Preparation